 - yarn needle

-- print out image of wonder woman logo
+- print out an image of wonder woman logo

 - print out different size stars for the outfit